 M. di Giulio relayed that discussions at the CESG meeting focused on a number of topics to include technical issues, practices, concept papers, etc. There were also two important topics that were addressed – these were AOS Uplink protocol and the path forward regarding CCSDS and OMG overlap.
 M. di Giulio also covered multiple charts that provided an update on CMC/CESG polling statistics since the spring 2018 Meeting.
 Additionally, she provided summaries of publications in CMC polls, books that are currently in Agency Review, books that were reconfirmed, and CMC Polls with conditions.

 M. di Giulio also provided an updated matrix on resources deployed across the different areas and working groups by Member Agency.
 Overview charts and demographics of the WG Chair/Deputy Chairs and Area Directors/Deputy ADs was provided.
 These charts provided demographics on the percentage of WG Chairs / Dep and AD/DADs that are currently being filled by the different member agencies.
-An analysis of the number of Blue Books being worked on by member agency and the corresponding level of effort/resources allocated to these books was also shared b M. di Giulio.
+An analysis of the number of Blue Books being worked on by member agency and the corresponding level of effort/resources allocated to these books was also shared by M. di Giulio.
 She also presented a table that listed Books with Due Dates for Revision.
 It was communicated by di Giulio that the table is outdated and a further assessment is needed to bring this table up to date.
-The final two charts shared by M. di Giulio was information related to CCSDS IOAG activities and a listing of IOAC-CCSDS Project Agreements.
+The final two charts shared by M. di Giulio was information related to CCSDS-IOAG activities and a listing of IOAC-CCSDS Project Agreements.

 M. di Giulio also facilitated a short discussion on the Plenary that occurs at the beginning of the Technical Meeting and shared that some attendees felt the kickoff plenary was too long, however it was acknowledged that some attendees appreciated the details that were provided.